canonical/ubuntu-boards-documentation/how-to/headless-usage.rst

     same sub-keys as those under ``user`` may also be included in the list.
 The "default" entry may also be excluded to prevent its creation.

-The default user configuration could be expressed as follows.
+The default user configuration on Ubuntu could be expressed as follows.
 Note, this configuration is implicit in the cloud-init installation; it doesn't need to be specified in your :file:`user-data`, this is simply to give context for the changes below:

 .. code-block:: yaml